 From the company’s perspective, hot desking can reduce overhead by letting you rent less space.
 Instead of paying for desk space where various desks are empty on a given day, hot desking lets you shrink your footprint to the number of desks actually getting used.

 A hot desking system helps employees collaborate better.
-People who works in the same project can choose desks close to each other.
+People who work on the same project can choose desks close to each other.
 When that project is complete and a new one starts with a different team, they can move around again to be close to those people.

 The current COVID-19 pandemic has shone a light on how close people are together in most offices.
 Social distancing guidelines don’t work if people are sitting a couple of feet apart.
 Hot desking lets people spread out and adjust where they sit from one day to the next, depending on the number of people in the office.